-- Undertake a quick assessment (using WASH-FIT or national existing tools) to determine HCFs without WASH services and those with the highest patient population which could undermine their safety.
-In accordance with MoH and WHO, the assessment format can be adapted to assess in priority COVID-19 related key IPC parameters where numerous HCFs are to be evaluated quickly.
-The WASH assessment will need to be done based MoH priorities in terms of geographical areas and HCFs as not all facilities can be tackled at the same time.
-In addition, work with Health Systems Strengthening teams in the UNICEF health section to identify communities with multiple deprivations.
-Capacity assessment must be done, and training health care workers and non-medical staff on IPC measures in coordination with health colleagues may be needed. - In the framework of the contingency COVID-19 preparedness and response plan, it is likely that MoH will identify HCFs that are utilized for screening only, and those for screening and patient treatment; each type will require a different degree of IPC intervention and coordination with MoH and WHO to clearly share roles & responsibilities.
-It is important to prepare a plan for providing and improving or upgrading WASH services and supplies and implement them to support facilities established for screening and treatment.
-Ensure the continuous availability of critical hygiene and prevention items like soap, hand-sanitizers, chlorine (HTH 60-70%) commercial disinfectant (eg. clorox) and disinfection materials (mop, buckets etc.), drinking water dispensers and personal protection equipment for use of hygienists in HCFs.

-Develop a simple system to monitor functionality of services - in both supported and nonsupported HCFs.
-The following aspects must be frequently monitored: availability of water, chlorinated water at different concentrations (1%, 0,5%, 0,05%), availability of chlorine, detergents and disinfectants, handwashing systems (water/soap, alcohol rub /handsanitizers or chlorine water), bathroom and toilets cleanliness (separated from suspected/confirmed cases and other persons), medical and solid waste regular disposal and safe elimination.
+- Undertake a quick assessment (using WASH-FIT) to determine HCFs without WASH services and those with the highest patient population which could undermine their safety.
+In the framework of the contingency COVID-19 response plan, it is likely that MoH will identify HCFs that are utilized for screening only and those for patients treatment; each type will require a different degree of IPC intervention and a coordination with MoH and WHO to clearly share roles & responsibilities.
+The WASH assessment will need to be done based MoH priorities in terms of geographical areas and HCFs as not all can be tackled at the same time.
+Capacity assessment must be done, and training health care workers and non-medical staff on IPC measures in coordination with Health colleagues may be needed. - Prepare a plan for providing and improving or upgrading WASH services and supplies for O&M and treatment.
+It is important to procure and distribute critical hygiene and prevention items like soap, hand-sanitizer, chlorine (HTH 60-70%) commercial disinfectant (eg. clorox) and disinfection materials (mop, buckets etc.), masks drinking water dispensers, and personal protection equipment for use of hygienists in HCFs. - Develop a simple system to monitor functionality of services in both supported and nonsupported HCFs, the following aspects must be monitored: availability of water and chlorine, handwashing systems (water/soap, alcohol rub /hand-sanitizers or chlorine water), treated water, toilets cleanliness and thorough disinfection (separated from suspected/confirmed cases and other persons), fecal sludge management where required, medical and solid waste regular disposal and safe elimination.

-Provision of WASH services in HCFs
+Provision of WASH services

-Water

-Is required to support personal hygiene including hand washing with soap as a key preventive measure.
-Water must be available for regular cleaning and disinfection purposes, cleaning, disinfection, laundry and other activities while sufficient drinking water remains crucial.
+Water: Is required to support personal hygiene including hand washing with soap as a key preventive measure.
+Water should also be available for regular cleaning and disinfection purposes, personal hygiene, cleaning, disinfection, laundry and other activities while sufficient drinking water remains crucial.

-- Ensure that safe and adequate running water is available in HCFs especially at points of care (screening rooms, examination rooms, injection rooms, wards, treatment rooms, labour rooms, delivery rooms and postnatal care rooms as well as mortuaries), and for environmental cleaning, laundry activities, personal hygiene and decontamination of equipment and surfaces. - If there is no running water, all means must be put in place to secure continuous availability of water for health care facility uses, this may require transporting water or increasing on-site water storage capacity. - In areas where trucking water is opted for. - A. Each truck load should be checked for free residual chlorine (>0.5 mg/l) to ensure water safety - B. Allow water to settle in the tank before releasing for use. - C. Ensure regular cleaning of storage tanks. - Ensure the water is safely treated.
+- Ensure that safe and adequate running water is available in HCF especially at points of care (screening rooms, examination rooms, injection rooms, wards, treatment rooms, labour rooms, delivery rooms and postnatal care rooms as well as mortuaries), and for environmental cleaning, laundry activities, personal hygiene and decontamination of equipment and surfaces. - If there is no running water, all means must be put in place to secure continued availability of water for health care facility use, this includes water trucking or installation of water storage. - In areas where trucking water is opted for. - A. Each truck load should be checked for free residual chlorine (>0.5 mg/l) - B. Allow water to settle in the tank before releasing for use. - C. Ensure regular cleaning of storage tanks. - Ensure the water is safely treated.
 A number of measures can be taken to improve water safety starting with collection and safe storage of treated water in regularly cleaned and covered containers.
-Furthermore, conventional, centralized water treatment methods which utilize common filtration system and disinfection inactivate COVID-19. - When possible, provide water stations with pedal-operated taps and devices or water dispensers with sensors to minimize hand contact and reduce the risk of infection; avoid installation of metal taps where possible and use elbow operated taps (as in surgical rooms) where feasible; in most cases though, where standard taps are in use, ensure taps are regularly disinfected together with regular handwashing or provide paper towels to use when opening and closing taps and facilities for disposing of towels safely.
+Furthermore, conventional, centralized water treatment methods which utilize common filtration system and disinfection should inactivate SARS-CoV-2. - All water used within HCFs should have a residual concentration of free chlorine of ≥ 0.5 mg/l after at least 30 min contact time at pH < 8.0.
+A chlorine residual should be maintained throughout the distribution system. - When possible, provide water stations with pedal-operated taps and devices or water dispensers with sensors to minimize hand contact and reduce the risk of infection; avoid installation of metal taps where possible and use elbow operated taps (as in surgical rooms) where feasible; in most cases though, where standard taps are in use, ensure taps are regularly disinfected together with regular handwashing or provide paper towels to use when opening and closing taps and facilities for disposing of towels safely.